zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 [...]

 **JT**: I think [trying to see what kind of agency LLMs and reinforcement learning have] is overall a more productive approach than taking this very general model and just assuming that the technology has it.
 It should be an open question.
 It's an empirical thing.
 I think the stronger argument is that, hypothetically, like future AI algorithms.
 We don't know what those will be, right?
 But we can imagine, you know, people do come up with things and they test them, and some of them work better than others.
 So we can assume that there's some selection that people will be more likely to use the techniques that create AIs that have larger effects as a general rule.
-And an AI that has sufficiently large effects would like, yeah, take over the universe and stuff.
+And an AI that has sufficiently large effects would take over the universe and stuff.
 I would say it's just very important to distinguish these things, because we can talk about these specific technologies, like LLMs or RLVR for which, first of all, cat's out of the bag, you can't really do anything about it, and second, you can just go empirically study them, versus AI could have any number of future innovations in the future that we just don't know about.

 **MV**: Okay, so we've got a fair amount recorded now, and I feel like one thing that we could do right now is talk to the AI that is going to read the recording, and talk to each other and see what everyone says they think the AI is going to say.
 Because right now, from my perspective, the central obvious fact is that when you tell your story about a brick could fall on your head, you know already how to use predictive processing, like the AI's predictive processing, to predict what someone can say in response to that story.
 You already know the argument you're making, and you know the counterarguments, and you know the counter-counterarguments.
 You already know that whole chain.
 And yet you're doing it anyway, which is a really weird thing to do from the perspective that assumes that objectivity is being sought from the first place.
 From the perspective that assumes that objectivity is being sought in the first place, the great mystery, the really important question is not AI.
 The really important question is, what the hell is the non-objectivity-assuming perspective doing and how do we keep it from killing us?
 The AI is hypothetical.
 It doesn't exist yet.
 You are real.
 I know that you might kill me.